susmit31/colorain/README.md

 ![screenshot-3](https://raw.githubusercontent.com/susmit31/colorain/master/assets/colorain-3.png)

 **Wrapper Classes**:
 In case you have to style short stretches of text, using the markup is very easy.
 However, what if you had a long stretch of text styled the same way?
 It might become kinda tedious to remember to put in the end tag.
-If that's what you're worried about, then you can use the wrapper classes built into colorain, all of which inherit from StyledText.
+If that's what you're worried about, then you can use the wrapper classes built into colorain, all of which inherit from `StyledText`.
 ```
 print(FGYellow("""\
     In case you have to style short stretches of text, using the markup is very easy.
 However, what if you had a long